-The Academy Trust is a company limited by guarantee and an exempt charity with no share capital (Company registered number 08074099).
-The Charitable Company's memorandum and articles of association are the primary governing documents of the Academy Trust.
+The Academy Trust is a company limited by guarantee and an exempt charity (Company registered number 08074099).
+The Charitable Company's memorandum and articles of association are the primary governing documents of the academy trust.

 The charitable company was incorporated on 17th May 2012 and began trading on 1st June 2012.